research-ag/enumeration/README.md

 The underlying data structure for the map `K -> Nat` is a red-black tree.
 The two data structures are combined into one for memory efficiency.
 In particular, each key is stored only once, not twice.
+This is particularly important if the keys are long (e.g. Principals).

 ## Implementation notes